azapeti/cv/README.md

 - I am continuously educating myself in the latest data science techniques.
 - I'm very interested in data analysis and its business applications.
 Currently, I'm taking the [Data Talks Club Machine Learning Zoomcamp](https://datatalks.club/blog/machine-learning-zoomcamp.html) course to deepen my knowledge further.
+- I have experience with agile workflows.
+At my current workplace, we use Jira and Confluence to support team collaboration and project management.